wainlo/asg1/README.md

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As an aspiring musician, I want to improve on my music talents, so that I can perform better.
+As an aspiring musician, I want to improve on my music talents, so that I can perform better. as a beginner to music , i want to learn more instruments , so that i can have a wider range of instruments to play.
 Canva link:(https://www.figma.com/design/xWYxqPxZ6WYNvlw2fKM7ET/MusicQuest?node-id=0-1&node-type=canvas&t=tn2lHsHMMCeInHzX-0)

+Features:
 Wishlist Signup: Allows users to join the MusicQuest community and receive exclusive updates by entering their email and opting for notifications.
 This helps users stay informed about new courses, tools, and updates.

 wishlist success page : this page tells you whether you have signed up successfully to be in the wishlist.